United Nations and North Korea: Engagement

+Since the mid-1990s, the United Nations’ technical agencies have served as a vital bridge between North Korea and the global community Notably, six Agencies with offices in Pyongyang have delivered key humanitarian aid and technical assistance to the country: WFP, UNICEF, WHO, FAO, UNFPA, and UNDP.

-The World Food Programme (WFP) has provided food assistance to North Korea, addressing malnutrition and food shortages, particularly for vulnerable populations such as children and pregnant women since 1995.
+The World Food Programme (WFP) has provided food assistance to North Korea since the mid-1990s, addressing malnutrition and food shortages, particularly for vulnerable populations such as children and pregnant women since 1995.
 The program has faced challenges due to political tensions, sanctions, and border closures, but it has continued to support humanitarian efforts.

-UNICEF has worked on improving child health and nutrition, including vaccination campaigns and maternal health support since mid-1990s.
-North Korea also has a permanent mission to the UN in New York city, Paris and Geneva, although it has never had a seat on the UN Security Council.
+UNICEF has worked on improving child health and nutrition, including vaccination campaigns and maternal health support since the mid-1990s.
+North Korea also has a permanent mission to the UN in New York City, Paris, and Geneva, although it has never had a seat on the UN Security Council.

+The World Health Organization (WHO) has targeted over 2 million beneficiaries to provide essential life-saving medicines and equipment to strengthen prevention and control of communicable and non- communicable diseases, improve maternal and children’s health, including immunization services.
+Also the WHO works to strengthen technical and managerial capacity at the Ministry of Health and in primary and secondary healthcare facilities and to develop health systems.

+The Food and Agriculture Organization (FAO) targeted more than 513,000 beneficiaries in ten provinces.
+The priority was to provide farms with critical inputs that are essential for increasing production as well as productivity, such as soybean seeds, vegetable seeds, mushroom spores, small farm equipment and fertilizers/pesticides.

+The United Nations Population Fund (UNFPA) benefitted an estimated 396,000 pregnant women through increasing access to quality reproductive health services through provision of essential medicines, emergency obstetric care, equipment to health facilities and training of health care providers.
+Also: training of midwives, support of maternal death surveillance and family planning services and the only population census so far.

+The United Nations Development Programme (UNDP) is a development-oriented Agency that was present in North Korea since 1979.
+UNDP support focused on sustainable use of conventional energy, management of waste, multilateral environmental agreements and in disaster management.
+UNDP worked to promote integrated pest management, promoting small and medium enterprises to widen opportunities for income generation with a focus in rural areas and agricultural diversification.
+In addition, UNDP is responsible for in-country aid coordination through the Resident Coordinator system.

 Food shortages have worsened with droughts, the UN estimates more than 10 million people (40% of the population) are facing severe food shortage.
 China is currently the biggest aid donor for North Korea.

-North Korea has never contributed troops to UN peacekeeping missions, primarily due to UN Security Council sanction, since it faces restrictions that limit its ability to participate in global military cooperation.
+North Korea has never contributed troops to UN peacekeeping missions, primarily due to UN Security Council sanctions, since it faces restrictions that limit its ability to participate in global military cooperation.